leandersonandre/ielts/README.md

 # IELTS

-This repository is my personal diary for the IELTS exam.
+This repository contains my personal notes for the journey in IELTS exam.

+## Objective

+Achieve IELTS score 6 for the overall exam and minimum score 5.5 for different sections (listening, speaking, writing and speaking).

 ## Important dates